mcarr-and/go-gin-marshalling/README.md

     * Post album without all the required JSON fields to be a valid object to Gin & V10
   * Benchmark tests for throughput for all unit tests
 * Docker build
-* Docker-Compose to use local tooling
+* Docker-Compose to use local tooling:
   * Jaeger
   * Zipkin
   * Prometheus

 ## TODO
-* Prometheus export health endpoint
+* Create Prometheus export health endpoint
-* Swagger
+* Create status endpoint that says if service is up or down.
+* Display OpenAPI 2.0 docs for endpoints
 * Use a database as a data store
 * Database migration tooling via scripts
 * Fuzz testing